Anyone who knows me knows I am a big fan of writing letters. As I wind down this adventure I have one last letter to write.

 For those of you still in BOP custody....Please remember each step feels like you get more freedom, it lulls you into taking chances, but overall you are still in BOP custody.
 Things undoubtedly get easier each step.
 But the mistake is forgetting the BOP is still the boss.
 Don't get complacent because certain things get easier (flexible case managers, laxer rules).

 So I am done.
 After 450 days in incarceration if I want to go do something I can.
-I don't need permission today if I want to go get McDonald's, or go for a walk, or look at some questionable content on my phone.
+I don't need permission today if I want to go get McDonald's, or a walk, the gym, or look at some questionable content on my phone.
 There is so much I want to say about this whole experience but I don't even know where to begin.
 The biggest change for me is that my eyes were opened regarding a topic I never would have cared about.
 The United States truly fails, on every level, in the area of incarcerating individuals.

 Thinking back on Prison (a story I never told anyone)

 I expected I was going to get shit about it so I put it in with my prescriptions.
 They wouldn't let me keep the crosses so I sent those home in my box with my clothes.
 But I was determined to get the pill in.
-I couldn't believe my luck when the intake Dr. (Actually I'm not sure who he was...he probably wasn't a Dr.) didn't say anything about it.
+I couldn't believe my luck when the intake Doctor.
+(Actually I'm not sure who he was...he probably wasn't a Doctor.) didn't say anything about it.
 I was paranoid the whole time I thought I was going to need to swallow it to avoid getting in trouble.
 But luckily he let me bring pills in (since he said it would be sometime before my prescriptions would be ready).
 So my wish pill made it in with my other pills.
 They were wrapped up in paper towel he gave me and I put it in my sock.
 The wish pill traveled with me my whole time in incarceration (i just kept it in a prescription container).

-The nite before I was sentenced (back in SD) my girls took me out for dinner/drinks (Marie, Sparger, Jessica & Erica).....I call them my girls because I love each one of them so very much.
+The night before I was sentenced (back in San Diego) my girls took me out for dinner/drinks (Marie, Sparger, Jessica and Erica).....I call them my girls because I love each one of them so very much.
 They are part of my family.
 We had an amazing time.
 Prior to trial Jessica had bought me the wish pill for good luck.
 I had written the first message prior to trial which read "I wish I win my trial."
 Wow....how did I expect to win at trial when I can't even make a wish using proper grammar/sentence structure.
 That's probably illustrates better then anything how much this experience messes with your head.
 While we were at a bar we got the idea to write out additional wishes. .... each of us wrote a wish and it took me forever to wrap them up and fit them inside.

 FINAL WARNING